jManij/data-structures-and-algorithms/code401challenges/allBlogs/cc26-BLOG.md

-Blog Notes: Insertion Sort
+## Blog Notes: Insertion Sort
-Brief description of what this algorithm is, does, and why we care.

-Is it more efficient than others?
-How does it attack the problem differently?
+Insertion sort is the most basic sorting algorithm available.
+It builds the final list by iterating making one repetition at a time.
+It iterates over each element and places it to it's respective position.
+Insertion sort is a simple sorting algorithm that builds the final sorted array (or list) one item at a time.
+It is much less efficient on large lists than more advanced algorithms such as quicksort, heapsort, or merge sort.
+When people manually sort cards in a bridge hand, most use a method that is similar to insertion sor

-Learning Objectives
+## Learning Objectives
 What
 Will
 The
 Students
 Learn
 Today

-Information Flow
+## Information Flow
 Main Point
 Supporting Points
 Another main point
 More details
 Go here

-Diagram
+## Diagram
 Include your “Visual” here

-Algorithm
+## Algorithm
 Describe in detail how the algorithm works.
 Include small code snippets to possibly support the points

-Pseudocode
+## Pseudocode

-Readings and References
+## Readings and References
-Watch
+###### Watch

-Video
+⋅⋅* Video

-Read
+###### Read

-Article 1
+..* Article 1
-Article 2
+..* Article 2

-Bookmark
+###### Bookmark

-Website
+..* Website